Last Updated on

-- Ideally, wait till your baby is older than a year, and not completely dependent on breast milk.
+- Ideally, wait until your baby is older than a year, and not completely dependent on breast milk.

-- Tattoos on the breast should be avoided.
+- Tattoos on the breasts should be avoided.

 - Some groundwork with regards to the reputation of the tattoo artist or parlour is a must.

-- Make sure that the tattoo artist is using sterilized equipment; the machine, ink cups, etc. should be prepared before you and should not be lying around when you walk in.
+- Make sure that the tattoo artist is using sterilised equipment; the machine, ink cups, etc. should be prepared before you and should not be lying around when you walk in.